-outline the organisation's process for reporting the emergency use of restrictive practices and prohibited practices in line with DCYJMA's Positive Behaviour Support and Managing High Risk Behaviour Policies

-- outline the organisation's process for reporting and recording disclosures of harm that relate to historical harm, or harm that was not a result of services provided by the organisation.
-This must include processes for how support is provided to the young person following disclosures - state what staff are to do if DCYJMA deems an incident to require a Standards of Care Review or Harm Report Investigation and Assessment - specify how the organisation provides support to a child or young person, staff, or foster and kinship carers during and following an incident, disclosure of harm, Standards of Care Review or Harm Report Investigation and Assessment.
-This must include providing information about what external support can be accessed - outline how the organisation will provide training to staff regarding identifying, preventing, responding to, and reporting harm or suspected harm and standard of care concerns, positive behaviour support and managing high risk behaviours

-- ensure that the management of incidents is consistent with DCYJMA policy and procedural documents and relevant protocols including: - Provide and review care procedure Child Safety Practice Manual - Reporting missing children: Guidelines for approved carers and care services - Responding to Concerns About the Standards of Care Policy - Positive Behaviour Support and Managing High Risk Behaviour Policies
+- specified in sections 13F, 13G, 13H and 13I Child Protection Act 1999 and in Part 2 Child Protection Regulation 2023. - Ensure that all harm/suspected harm and concerns about standards of care are reported to DCSSDS in a timeframe and in sufficient detail to enable the safety, wellbeing and best interests of the child or young person to be addressed by the Department as soon as possible and ensure that the standard of care provided complies, and will continue to comply, with the Statement of Standards. - Outline the organisation's process for reporting the emergency use of restrictive practices and prohibited practices in line with DCSSDS's Positive Behaviour Support and Managing High Risk Behaviour Policies. - Outline the organisation's process for reporting and recording disclosures of harm that relate to historical harm, or harm that was not a result of services provided by the organisation.
+This must include processes for how support is provided to the young person following disclosures. - State what staff are to do if DCSSDS deems an incident to require a Standards of Care Review or Harm Report Investigation and Assessment. - Specify how the organisation provides support to a child or young person, staff, or foster and kinship carers during and following an incident, disclosure of harm, Standards of Care Review or Harm Report Investigation and Assessment.
+This must include providing information about what external support can be accessed. - Outline how the organisation will provide training to staff regarding identifying, preventing, responding to, and reporting harm or suspected harm and standard of care concerns, positive behaviour support and managing high risk behaviours. - Ensure that the management of incidents is consistent with DCSSDS policy and procedural documents and relevant protocols including: - Provide and review care procedure Child Safety Practice Manual. - Reporting missing children: Guidelines for approved carers and care services. - Responding to Concerns About the Standards of Care Policy - Positive Behaviour Support and Managing High Risk Behaviour Policies.